skynoid2612/design-patterns-for-clean-architecture/md/design_pattern_Strategy.md

 2. Implement concrete classes that inherit from the interface or abstract class, representing different strategies.
 3. Create a context class that has a reference to the strategy interface or abstract class.
 4. In the context class, provide methods to set and execute the strategy.
-5. Use the context class to switch between different strategies at runtime.
+5. Use the context class to dynamically change the strategy at runtime.

 ### Python code examples:
 ```python